Dancing with a Stranger: Usage in the media and copyright accusations

-Usage in the media

-During Season 17 of the BBC One television series Strictly Come Dancing, contestants Dev Griffin and Dianne Buswell danced the Cha-Cha-Cha to the track.
-Lara Cimic covered the song for Junior Eurovision Éire, Ireland's national selection for the Junior Eurovision Song Contest 2022.
-Maksim Chmerkovskiy danced to the song in an episode of The Masked Dancer.

-"Dancing with a Stranger" was selected by music executive Clive Davis for his quarantine playlist, which compiled songs that him and Barry Manilow considered to be "the most impactful and lasting songs of the 21st century", that the latter was set to cover.
+"Dancing with a Stranger" was selected by music executive Clive Davis for his quarantine playlist, which compiled songs that he and Barry Manilow considered to be "the most impactful and lasting songs of the 21st century", that the latter was set to cover.

-Cover versions

 5 Seconds of Summer performed a cover of the song for BBC Radio 1's Live Lounge.
 The band's version won an IHeartRadio Music Award for Best Cover Song.
-Sam Fender also performed a rendition of "Dancing with a Stranger" for BBC Radio 1's Live Lounge.
-English singer Mabel covered the track for MTV.
 Kelly Clarkson sang a rendition of the track for her Meaning of Life Tour, and told the audience that the two singers inspire her to "keep making music."

 Lawsuit

-In 2022, Smith, Normani and Stargate were all sued by Jordan Vincent, Christopher Miranda and Rosco Banlaoi, who alleged that "Dancing with a Stranger" copied their 2015 song of the same name.
-According to Vincent, Miranda and Banlaoi, "The hook/chorus in both songs — the most significant part and artistic aspect of these works — contains the lyrics ‘dancing with a stranger’ being sung over a nearly identical melody and musical composition", the music video was also named in the infringement as both songs' videos contain similar elements.
+In 2022, Smith, Normani, and Stargate were all sued by Jordan Vincent, Christopher Miranda, and Rosco Banlaoi, who alleged that "Dancing with a Stranger" copied their 2015 song of the same name.
+According to Vincent, Miranda and Banlaoi, "The hook/chorus in both songs—the most significant part and artistic aspect of these works—contains the lyrics 'dancing with a stranger' being sung over a nearly identical melody and musical composition"; the music video was also named in the infringement as both songs' videos contain similar elements.

+Californian judge Wesley L. Hsu dismissed the case on Wednesday 6 September 2023, saying that "most if not all of the plaintiff's claimed similarities" were not protectable by law, and that the phrase "dancing with a stranger" was not unique enough, pointing out "nearly 20 references" in other previous songs.